 Stomata in plants appear as minute pores, primarily in the epidermis layer of the leaf surface and rarely in some of the herbaceous stems.
 It was originated from the Greek word stoma (means mouth) to relate it with the term “stomatal pore”.
 A stoma is a singular form, whereas a high number of stoma is termed stomata (a plural form).

 A stoma or stomatal pore is flanked by the two guard cells, which appears more or less similar to the human lips.
-The guard cells surrounding the stoma function to expand and contract to mediate stoma opening and closing.
+Guard cells surrounding the stoma function to expand and contract to mediate stoma opening and closing.
 Apart from stoma and guard cell, some accessory cells surround the guard cells and control the guard cell’s movement.

 Stomata are prevalently seen in vascular plants.
 In this context, we will discuss the meaning structure, number, types, opening-closing mechanisms and functions of the stomata.